 If you are disabled because of your pregnancy, go to our Pregnancy Disability Leave page for more information.

-If you have a physical disability and your employer will not reasonable accommodate you, or you believe your employer has terminated, demoted, or cut your benefits because of your disability, contact a disability discrimination attorney as soon as possible.
+If you have a physical disability and your employer will not reasonably accommodate you, or you believe your employer has terminated, demoted, or cut your benefits because of your disability, contact a disability discrimination attorney as soon as possible.
 You may have a disability discrimination case.

 Mental Disability Employment Law